unirakun/k-redux-router/README.md

         code: 'user',
         // public is false since parent defined it to false '/socials': { // url is `/users/:id/socials`
-          code: 'user-socials', // code are UNIQ !!
+          code: 'user-socials', // code are UNIQUES !!
         }
       }
     }